krishnappa90/taskprioritizer-Web-application/README.md

 # taskprioritizer
 This project helps anyone prioritize their tasks on an urgency, eliminate, to schedule or to delegate.
 The folder contains the web files.
 Steps to run the application:
-Step 1: Open command prompt.
+Step 1: Download the full zip file of this project and open command prompt.
 Step 2: Change directory to your native folder.
 Step 3: Type : ' python -m http.server 8000 ' , on the command prompt.
 Step 4: Go tot he address : http://localhost:8000/ , to navigate to the web application.